by Paul Pavao

 How does one know how to tell the difference between rumor, wishful thinking, and fact?

-My book, currently In the Beginning Was the Logos, but soon to became Decoding Nicea, answers that question for you.
+My book, Decoding Nicea (formerly In the Beginning Was the Logos), answers that question for you.
 It explains not only what happened at Nicea, but how you can know what happened and who is telling you the truth.

 These are the appendices from the book.
 These include the most important primary sources for the Council of Nicea.